ResponSySS/scripting-autodesk-revit-with-revitpythonshell/webserver_example/README.md

         """add code to get a specific schedule by name here"""
 ```

 The `Execute` method here does the grunt work of working with the .NET libraries and delegating requests to the specific handlers.
-This class can easily be extended by adding new handlers to it.
+You can extend this class can by adding new handlers to it.
 In fact, you don't even need to extend the class to add handlers - just register them in the `handlers` dictionary.

-Each handler takes a list of path elements (roughly split using `/` as a separator) and a UIApplication object that can be used to reference Revit itself.
-The handler is guaranteed to be running in the Revit API context.
+Each handler takes a list of path elements and a `UIApplication` object.
+The handler runs in the Revit API context.
+It should return an HTTP error code, a content type and a string containing the response.